 For the Lender

-One major advantage of financial covenants to the lender is that it can be used as a security measure to protect the lender from losing the amount that they have lent out.
+One major advantage of financial covenants to the lender is that they can be used as a security measure to protect the lender from losing the amount that they have lent out.
 Financial covenants are usually used as a security measure to make sure there is enough cash flow or stability with the borrowing party so that they are able to pay back the loan.

 Financial covenants are undertakings that the lender asks for in return for lending the money to the borrowing party.
 The agreements usually end up with the lender having the upper hand, as they have control over the lending situation.

 The lender is well protected when financial covenants are in place for a loan arrangement.
-This is because on violation of a financial covenant agreement/contract, the lender has the right to call the entire loan amount, collect collateral (if previously agreed upon) in exchange for the breach of a covenant agreement, or charge a higher interest rate on the loan than previously agreed upon, and so on.
+It is because, on violation of a financial covenant agreement/contract, the lender has the right to call the entire loan amount, collect collateral (if previously agreed upon) in exchange for the breach of a covenant agreement, or charge a higher interest rate on the loan than previously agreed upon, and so on.

 Disadvantages of Financial Covenants